AtulKedia93/Multicomponent_relativistic_thermlization/README.md

 Phys.
 Rev. D 101, 123532 - https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.123532, https://arxiv.org/abs/1911.07334

 Phys.
 Rev. E 103, 032101 - https://journals.aps.org/pre/abstract/10.1103/PhysRevE.103.032101, https://arxiv.org/abs/2004.13186
+(For details on each step of the algorithm of the codes please see Sec.
+II Method of the Phys.
+Rev. E paper.)

 Here you will find a lot of codes and data that look very similar to each other.
 As a general rule, please don't use codes/data from here that are older than Dec-2019 (apart from exceptions like 'randpdf.m' mentioned below).